seiwaldm/frontend-project/static/README-template.md

-# Frontend Mentor - Product list with cart solution
+# Frontend Mentor - Notifications page solution

-This is a solution to the [Product list with cart challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/product-list-with-cart-5MmqLVAp_d).
+This is a solution to the [Notifications page challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/notifications-page-DqK5QAmKbC).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents